Sign up to our newsletter

-Following the Social Housing (Regulation) Act 2022 coming into force in 2023, the Regulator of Social Housing is introducing a new set of consumer standards from 1st April 2024.
-It is crucial that you know how these revised standards will impact your organisation and how you can demonstrate that you are ready to meet the standards.
+Following the Social Housing (Regulation) Act 2022 coming into force in 2023, the Regulator of Social Housing has introduced a new set of consumer standards from 1st April 2024.
+It is crucial that you know how these revised standards impact your organisation and how you can demonstrate that you are meeting the standards.

-Following the publication of the draft consumer standards and code of practice last summer, the Regulator of Social Housing (RSH) published a pack of information on 29th February 2024, including the new set of consumer standards, detail on how they will regulate, and a plan for conducting landlord inspections.
-These new standards and proactive regulator regime will be coming into force from April 2024, so you must be preparing now.
+Following the publication of the draft consumer standards and code of practice last summer, the Regulator of Social Housing (RSH) published a pack of information on 29th February 2024, including the new set of consumer standards, detail on how they are now regulating, and a plan for conducting landlord inspections.
+These new standards and proactive regulator regime came into force from April 2024, so you must understand the changes to adapt your approaches.
 To discover the key takeaways from the RSH's guidance documents, read our dedicated blog here.

 The Director of Regulatory Engagement at the RSH joined our January webinar, which you can watch here, to discuss the consumer regulation changes.
-Here are the key takeaways the Regulator recommends you focus on to best prepare yourself for the upcoming changes, as well as headline lessons learnt from the pilot inspection programme.
+Here are the key takeaways the Regulator recommends you focus on to adapt to the upcoming changes, as well as headline lessons learnt from the pilot inspection programme.

 Tenant engagement mechanisms